macleginn/bivaltyp/content/index.md

 In order to properly interpret the tags used in the database, go to {{ how to read the data }}.

 ## How to cite BivalTyp
+To cite BivalTyp as a whole

 > Say, Sergey (ed.).
 2020.
 BivalTyp: Typological database of bivalent verbs and their encoding frames.
 St.&nbsp;Petersburg: Institute for Linguistic Studies, RAS.
+(Available online at {{ site_url }}, Accessed on {{ today }}.)

+To cite the data from an individual language take the citation form from the [language]{{ languages }} page or build the citation according to the following template.

+> <Name of contributor>.
+2020.
+Bivalent patterns in <language name>.
+In: Say, Sergey (ed.).
+BivalTyp: Typological database of bivalent verbs and their encoding frames.
+St.&nbsp;Petersburg: Institute for Linguistic Studies, RAS.
+(Data first published on <date>; last revised on <date>.)
 (Available online at {{ site_url }}, Accessed on {{ today }}.)

 ## Contact details